Thomioo/world-saver/README.md

 ---

 ## ⚙️ Configuration
-- Access the config screen via ModMenu or `/config world-saver` command
+- Access the config screen via ModMenu or `/config world-syncer` command
 - Set your GitHub token, enable/disable backups per world
-- All settings are saved in `config/world-saver.json` (managed by Cloth Config)
+- All settings are saved in `config/world-syncer.json` (managed by Cloth Config)

 ---